| Visions and Strategies for Sustainable Community

 human interactions are filled with conflict, fear, veiled hostility,

 and mistrust.
 Clearly, we want and need better alternatives.
+One alternative is the development

 of new communities which are designed to meet the following